MozillaFoundation/foundation.mozilla.org/README.md

 This will install all dependencies, build the code, start a server at [http://127.0.0.1:2017](http://127.0.0.1:2017), and launch it in your default browser.

+#### Disabling CSP

+For local development, you'll probably want to turn CSP off because it prevents Live Reload from running and will throw a console error.

+To do this, just set `CSP=` in your local `.env` file.

 ### Stack

 #### HTML